Wales Council of the Blind

 Light sensitivity (photophobia) eye condition

-Local Education Authority ALN
+Local Education Authority CYP

 A local education authority (LEA) is a local authority in England and Wales that has responsibility for education within its jurisdiction.
 Since the Children Act 2004 each local education authority is also a children's services authority and responsibility for both functions is held by the director of children's services.